Tempest (1982 film): Distribution

 The film premiered in the United States on August 13, 1982.

 It was screened at various film festivals, including: the Venice Film Festival, Italy; the Toronto International Film Festival, Canada; the Davao City Film Festival, Philippines; and others.

 Reception

 Critical response

-On Rotten Tomatoes the film has a rotten rating of 55% from 11 reviews.
+On Rotten Tomatoes the film has a rotten rating of 55% from 11 reviews, with an average rating of 5.7/10.
 Vincent Canby, film critic for The New York Times, was harsh in his review.
 He praised Paul Mazursky for some of his earlier works but Canby did not like this film, and wrote, "Tempest is an overblown, fancified freak of a film.
 Experiencing it is like watching a 10-ton canary as it attempts to become airborne.
 It lumbers up and down the runway tirelessly, but never once succeeds in getting both feet off the ground at the same time.
 The spectacle is amusing in isolated moments but, finally, exhausting."
 Roger Ebert gave it a negative review, writing: "The movie is an ambitious experiment, but a long and tedious one, and our revels end long before Mazursky's."